christopheleblanc/phpsa/README.md

 **In its current version, the program take five types of plugins:**

-**Parser:** A type of plugins intended to parse a stream and add the parsed entities to a simple array.
+**Parser:** A type of plugins intended to parse a stream.

 **Mixer:** A type of plugins intended to "mix" or aggregate all parsed entities from all streams.
-This type of plugin is optional but can be useful for many other things which will be described in a dedicated paragraph.
+This type of plugin is optional but can be useful for many other things.

 **Maker:** A type of plugins intended to finalize the process with parsed data.
 It can be used to store parsed data into an output file or in a database, send data by email, pass them to an other program...